 We are also committed to capturing the stories of the descendants of emigrants from Ireland to the San Francisco Bay Area, including men and women who are second, third, fourth, and fifth generations (or more) removed from the immigrant experience.

-In this first phase, we have targeted “the 1950’s generation” of Irish emigrants and their Irish-American counterparts.
+In the first phase, we targeted “the 1950’s generation” of Irish emigrants and their Irish-American counterparts.
 We are currently interviewing as many men and women as possible who were born in Ireland in the earliest part of the 20th century and who emigrated to the SF Bay Area roughly between 1948-1963.
 Also, we are interviewing Irish-American men and women of this same generation, with a particular focus on those men and women who were born and raised in San Francisco.

 Follow us on Facebook & Twitter

 To receive regular announcements about the release of additional audio excerpts in the future, please ‘friend’ us on Facebook or follow us on Twitter.
 You can also click here to sign up for our monthly email announcements.

 This project is made possible, in part, through a grant from the Irish Government’s Emigrant Support Programme (ESP), awarded to the Irish-American Crossroads Festival.

 The Irish Oral History Archive of the San Francisco Bay Area continually expands through the collection of additional interviews every month.

 The following edited excerpts give a taste of the range and richness of our interviews.

 :: Audio Clips ::